scotty110/CESM_Docker/README.md

 # CAM/CESM on Grace Hopper
 Here we present a docker container that runs on both x86 and arm processors?

+## Build
+### Base CESM
+Base CESM container installes compilers and pulls the needed repos to build and run projects.
+Note this does not include dependencies like NetCDF (may add later).
+You can compile for x86 by changing the miniconda package to `Linux-x86_64.sh`.
+1. `cd ./cesm`
+2. `./build.sh`

 ## Download Intermediate Certs
 1. Verify that still using InCommon: `openssl x509 -in svn-ccsm-cert.crt -text -noout`.
 Should give something like: ```Data:
         Version: 3 (0x2)